MattThommes/amplify-react-app/README.dev.md

         * `Your project has been successfully initialized and connected to the cloud!`
     14. Visit the [AWS Amplify console](https://us-east-1.console.aws.amazon.com/amplify/home?region=us-east-1#/) to verify the app was created:
         * ![Amplify new app created](readme_images/amplify_new_app_created.png)
+12. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
 13. Commit changes then push.
 Initial changes should look similar to:
     * `modified:   .gitignore`
     * `modified:   README.md`